 Maybe you are an outdoor enthusiast but you’re more into being on the water than trekking or hiking.
 Maybe you like to take your adventure to the sea.
 Maybe dominating any and every water body with your boat is your favorite hobby.
 If that is the case, then this article is for you.

 The word “Boat” is a broad term and embodies multiple different types of water vessels.
+So, a boat could mean a yacht, a ferry, a canoe, a kayak or any other watercraft.
+In this guide, we will be talking about kayaks.

 If you are a person who loves kayaking or you’re learning the art of kayaking, then you probably know that the internet has a ton of misinformed information when it comes to kayaks.
 In this review, we will recommend a few of our favorite kayaks to you along with a few pointers to keep in mind of when buying a kayak.